Planning Your Trip

 How do I make a reservation?
 And, what is your deposit policy?

-Email us – email@example.com or call 866.710.LUNA (5862) from the US or Canada or 303.362.1044, local Colorado number.
+Email us – email@example.com or call from the US or Canada 303.362.1044, local Colorado number.
 A 50% deposit is required to hold a reservation and payment must be received within 7 days of making a reservation.
 See our Terms & Conditions of Cancellation and Booking Policy.

 How do I make payment by credit card?

-Download our Credit Card Application Form (pdf, 34k) and fax to Luna Beach Resort at 303.422.3052 (United States), or 504.2445-4194 (Honduras).
-We can no longer accept American Express cards on this form.
-If you have it in hand when you arrive at the resort you can use your American Express card there.
+Download our Credit Card Application Form (pdf, 34k) and fax to Luna Beach Resort at 303.422.3052 (United States).
+We can no longer accept American Express cards on this form or with card in hand at the resort.

 NOTE: DO NOT send credit card information via our email form, or via any email that you send to us.
 This information is not secure and we cannot be responsible for the information if sent in this manner.